 - Group Dynamics

-- Permaculture Plus: Introduction to Whole Systems Design.
+- Introduction to Ethics & Whole Systems Design.
 Richard Mochelle (see description below)

 - Creating good Design

 - Guidance in steps to Permaculture Design for a piece of land

 - Practical experience in Permaculture Design development